You can set the questions that are used on adjudicator feedback forms. The only field that is permanently there is the

 score field, which is an overall score assessing the adjudicator.
 All other questions (including a generic comments section) must be defined if you want them to be on the form.

-- Through the edit database area.
-Go to Setup > Edit Database, then click Change next to Adjudicator feedback questions.
+The only current method of setting questions is through the edit data interface.
+Go to the Edit Data, then click Change next to Adjudicator feedback questions.
 You can add questions here.

 Answer types and options¶

 |integer scale||min_value, max_value|

 min_value and max_value specify the minimum and maximum allowable values in the field.
 Mandatory for “integer scale” types and optional for “integer (textbox)” and “float” types.

 choices is used with “select one” and “select multiple” types, and is a